OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Course Credit
 --------------

+Allow learners to earn credit when they complete the course.

 To assign a credit type to a course,

-1. Click into your course.
+1. Click “Edit" next to "Credits."
-2. Navigate to the “Course Info” page.
-3. Scroll to the “Credits” section.
-4. Click “Edit.”
-5. Use the dropdown to select an existing credit type and unit, or "Add Credit."
+2. Use the dropdown to select an existing credit type and unit, or "Add Credit."
-6. Define the amount of credit.
+3. Define the amount of credit.
+4. Click "Save."

 .. image:: images/coursecred.png